FAQ

 I forgot the link to my photo gallery and/or the PIN.
 Can you help?

-Yes, just email me at hello@lydiabrewerphotography.com to access that information again.
+Yes, just email me to access that information again.

 How long will you store my photos?

-I can guarantee that your images will be available for download from my image hosting site for up to six months after our session.
-Please download all of your photos to a desktop computer and save them in a safe location.
-(My gallery hosting site does not allow downloading to handheld devices - in order to avoid image theft.)
-There will be a fee for galleries that need to be re-uploaded.
+• Your images will be available for download from my hosting site for up to six months after your session.
+Please download all photos to a desktop computer and save them in a secure location.
+(Note: Downloads are not permitted on handheld devices to help prevent image theft.)

 Technical Stuff